 The TExES Visually Impaired Exam and the TExES Braille Exam are actually two separate certification examinations that are designed to determine whether or not an individual has the skills and knowledge necessary to teach students that are visually impaired.
 The Visually Impaired Exam assesses the individual’s understanding of what it means to be visually impaired, the individual’s knowledge of the needs of visually impaired students, and the individual’s knowledge of the teaching methods that are necessary to effectively assess and instruct visually impaired students.
 The Braille Exam assesses the individual’s ability to write information in Braille and the individual’s ability to interpret information that is written in Braille.
 Both of these exams are required in order for an individual to become certified to teach courses for visually impaired students.
-The Visually Impaired Exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The Visually Impaired Exam consists of 100 multiple-choice questions that are related to the following areas:

 - Assessment of Students with Visual Impairments (18%)

 - Professional Knowledge (18%)